Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 1. Run the application using Visual Studio debugger.

-1. Show results from your browser.
+1. Show the results from your browser.

 	![Showing the index output](images/showing-the-index-output.png?raw=true "Showing the index output")